Marquise Brown Player Prop Bets for NFL Week 6 | Baltimore vs. Los Angeles 10/17/2021

 Recent Performances

-- In last week's outing against the Colts, Brown was targeted 10 times, picking up 125 yards on nine receptions while scoring two touchdowns.
+- Against the Colts last week, Brown was targeted 10 times and picked up 125 yards on nine receptions while scoring two touchdowns.

-- Brown has 16 receptions (on 22 targets) for 269 yards and three touchdowns over his last three games, averaging 89.7 yards per game.
+- Over his last three outings, Brown has 16 receptions (22 targets) for 269 yards and three touchdowns, averaging 89.7 yards per game.

 Brown's Baltimore Teammates